ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 </script>
 ```

-We need to insert the above code, but substitude in the data points captured when a video is played in the `dataLayer`.
+We need to insert the above code, but substitute in the data points captured when a video is played in the `dataLayer`.
 To do that, we need to map those fields i.e.:

 1. `playVideo`
 2. `videoId`
 3. `videoFormat`

-To the five structured event tracking fields.
+to the five structured event tracking fields.
 (Note - if 5 fields are not enough, we are in the process extending Snowplow to accommodate 10 additional event custom variables and an 11th arbitrary JSON, that can be stuffed with additional data.)

 How we do the mapping is really a matter of preference: the following would work: